iomicroservices/baselink-nuxt/content/legal/privacy-policy.md

 We aim to keep your personal data within the **UK and EEA** wherever possible.
 However, some of our third-party providers may process data in other countries, including the **United States**.

 Where your data is transferred outside of the UK or EEA, we ensure that appropriate safeguards are in place to protect your privacy rights.
 These safeguards may include:
-- The use of **Standard Contractual Clauses** approved by the UK Information Commissioner’s Office (ICO) or the European Commission
+- The use of **Standard Contractual Clauses** approved by the UK Information Commissioner's Office (ICO) or the European Commission
 - Ensuring the recipient is in a country deemed to have **adequate data protection** standards by the UK or EU
 - Where applicable, transfers to the United States may be covered by participation in the **EU-U.S. Data Privacy Framework** (formerly Privacy Shield), or equivalent safeguard mechanisms